lengfeld/live555-unofficial-archive/index.md

 This makes it free software and redistributing the source code is allowed.
 See also the FAQ entry: [What is the copyright on the source code, and how is it licensed?
 What are my obligations under this license?](http://www.live555.com/liveMedia/faq.html#copyright-and-license)

-And the original author also explicitly stats that other websites may keep older archives and redistribute them.
+And the original author also explicitly states that other websites may keep older archives and redistribute them.

 > I'm not 'hiding' older versions; I'm just not putting them on our web site.